Hbraganza/Family-Home-Server-and-NAS/Raspberry-Pi-5-8GB-Server-NAS/Setup.md

 lsblk -f
 ```

 If `mount -a` returns an error, fix `/etc/fstab` immediately.
-Do not reboot until it mounts cleanly (a bad fstab can prevent boot).
+Do not reboot until it mounts cleanly (a bad fstab can prevent boot and will require reflashing the SD card with a new OS).

 Ext4 note: If you format the disk as ext4 instead of NTFS, omit uid/gid/umask in fstab and manage permissions with `chown/chmod` on the mounted directory.
-You can also run a small boot-time script if needed.
+You will need to create a script that runs on boot to change the ownership, group and permission if you want this automated.

 ---